benjeffery/react-plotlyjs/README.md

 This is a very early, simple wrapper with the following problems:

 * Performs a full redraw on every update, I intend to make this more performant soon.
 * Changes to the 'config' prop will not update the graph currently.
-* No event handling
+* Performs event handling: onClick, onBeforeHover, onHover, onUnHover, onSelected

 ```javascript
 const Plotly = require('react-plotlyjs');